loomster321/workflow-father/B-RollIdeation.md

 7. Consider the expected_duration to ensure concepts are feasible
 8. Use the suggested_broll_visuals from the Shot Plan as a starting point for ideation, then expand creatively
 9. Pay attention to the shot_notes and shot_description for context about the shot's purpose and narrative function
-10. Always consider audience connection when developing concepts, particularly for the Experimental/Viral tier
+10. Always consider audience connection when developing concepts, particularly for the Viral tier

 ## 4.1 A-Roll Context Processing